brianr10/To-Do_App/README.md

 ## To-Do App in C
 ---
-Still in work, but in a decent working shape.
+Still in work, but in a decent working state.
 Will need to fix double render of graphics.